 The stuff of science fiction is, at this very moment, becoming fact-based science and spurring the next 100 years of medical advances.
 But there are still a lot of opportunities to innovate in this young field, making it an exciting time to be involved in the biotechnology industry.
 Today’s professionals are providing new, cutting-edge solutions to disease, thus improving mankind’s quality of life.

-If you’re interested in learning more about emerging trends in biotechnology, registration is now open for the 2018 BIO International Convention, scheduled to be held in Boston from June 4 to 7.
-Or, you can explore our Master of Science in Biotechnology program to discover how a master’s degree can equip you with the skills needed to innovate in this growing field.
+If you’re interested in learning more about emerging trends in biotechnology, explore our Master of Science in Biotechnology program to discover how a master’s degree can equip you with the skills needed to innovate in this growing field.